In English

 Cais do Sertão Museum

-A few steps away is the Cais do Sertão museum, one of the coolest museums I’ve ever visited.
-It’s inspired on the life of a local musician Luiz Gonzaga, which is very famous nationwide, and uses it as sort of a guiding thread to tell stories about Pernambuco’s countryside (Sertão).
+Nearby is the Cais do Sertão Museum, one of the most unique museums I’ve ever visited.
+It’s inspired by Luiz Gonzaga, a famous local musician, and uses his life to share stories about Pernambuco’s countryside (Sertão).

-It was installed in old warehouses in the Port of Recife and uses technological resources to address different facets of daily life in this part of the country: living, working, singing, occupying, believing, migrating and creating.
-You can even sing typical songs in a karaoke and learn to play some instruments.
+The museum, housed in old warehouses at the Port of Recife, uses interactive exhibits to explore different facets of daily life in the region: living, working, singing, occupying, believing, migrating, and creating.
+You can even try karaoke with typical songs and learn to play local instruments.

 Address: Cais do Sertão – Armazém 10, Av.
 Alfredo Lisboa, s/n